-- Read and review Part One and Annex B (this sets out specific forms of abuse and safeguarding issues that by the virtue of a child's circumstances suggest they could be at greater risk of abuse and neglect and about specific forms of abuse and safeguarding issues) of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the above guidance and understand their role

-- Complete and return the school's 'safeguarding quiz' to show evidence of understanding the guidance. - Reinforce the importance of online safety when communicating with parents and carers.
-This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns
+- Read Part One and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - Sign a declaration at the beginning of each academic year to say that they have reviewed the above guidance and understand their role. - Reinforce the importance of online safety when communicating with parents and carers.
+This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns.